daviddupuis/jeffskinnerbox.github.io/content/articles/building-my-linux-box-the-implementation.md

 In an earlier post, I outlined [my plan for building a Linux Box][11].
 Here I will post how that plan was ultimately implemented.
 Life has taught me that all good planning is ultimately undone, and at some point, you must improvise.
 That has also proven true for this quest to up grade my computation.
 Specifically:
 <ul>
 <ul>
 	<li>After ordering all the hardware, it came to me that it was dumb to attempt to reuse my old semi-reliable, slow CD drive.
-So I purchase the HP 24X Multiformat DVD/CD Writer (dvd1260i) at Best Buy for $40.</li>
+So I purchase the HP 24X Multiformat DVD/CD Writer (dvd1260i) at Best Buy for 40 dollars.</li>
 	<li>I discovered that the my old PC had <a href="http://www.webopedia.com/TERM/A/ATA.html">ATA</a> hard drives (commonly called an IDE drive) and my new Mobo only supports <a href="http://www.webopedia.com/TERM/S/Serial_ATA.html">SATA</a> (SATA 3Gb/s &amp; 6GB/s and it includes an external eSATA port).
 This blows my plan to reuse my existing hard drives ... stupid me, I should have checked.
-I did a quick scan for ATA controller cards and found a few (not many) for $15 to $30.
+I did a quick scan for ATA controller cards and found a few (not many) for 15 to 30 dollars.
 I could buy the card and make this work but it doesn't seem like a good investment.
 The drives are 400G drives and has a maximum data transfer rate of about 133MB/s (i.e. ATA/66).
 The maximum data transfer rates of SATA II and SATA III are 300 MB/s and 600 MB/s, respectively.
 I can buy a Seagate - Barracuda 500GB SATA II Internal Hard Drive for $70.
 Given my objective to increase the performance of my computing experience, buying a new SATA III hard drive should have been part of the original plan.</li>
 	<li>After <a href="http://www.cyberciti.biz/tips/raid-hardware-vs-raid-software.html">reading up on RAID</a> and the Intel Rapid Storage Technology (RST), I concluded that it would be best to do a Software Raid and not use RST.</li>
 	<li>While I assumed in my original plan that I would dual boot the box with Linux and MS Windows, the <a href="http://jeffskinnerbox.wordpress.com/2013/04/28/building-my-linux-box-the-plan/">comment from armahillo@gmail.com </a>convinced me of what I suspected I should do; and that was to make <a href="http://www.winehq.org/">wine</a>, <a href="http://www.mono-project.com/Main_Page">mono</a>, and <a href="http://www.playonlinux.com/">PlayOnLinux</a> work for me.
 While I haven't stressed them, so far so good.
 I have not installed VirtualBox and I suspect I will not ... unless I get desperate.</li>
 	<li>I was planning to reuse my old keyboard and mouse, but you know, I hated that keyboard and the mouse was already acting badly and about to die on me.
 So I ended up replacing them with sometime worthy of my new system.</li>